Publius Licinius Crassus (son of triumvir): Conqueror of Aquitania

 While naval operations were taking place in the waters of the Veneti, Publius Crassus was sent south to Aquitania, this time with a force consisting of twelve Roman legionary cohorts, allied Celtic cavalry and volunteers from Gallia Narbonensis.
 Ten cohorts is the standard complement of the Caesarian legion, and the twelve cohorts are not identified by any unit number.
 Caesar relates Publius's challenges and successes at some length and without any ambiguity about their military nature.
 Cassius Dio provides a synopsis, which does not accord in every detail with the account of Caesar:

 Caesar regards the victories of Publius Crassus as impressive for several reasons.
 Crassus was only about 25 at the time.
 He was greatly outnumbered, but he recruited both new Celtic allies and called up provincial forces from southern Gaul; a thousand of his Celtic cavalry remain under his command and loyal to him till his death.
 Caesar seems almost to present a military résumé for Crassus that outlines the qualities of a good officer.
 The young dux successfully brought the power of war machines to bear in laying siege to a stronghold of the Sotiates; upon surrender, he showed clemency, a quality on which Caesar prided himself, toward the enemy commander Adcantuannus.
 Crassus solicited opinions from his officers at a war council and achieved consensus on a plan of action.
 He gathered intelligence and demonstrated his foresight and strategic thinking, employing tactics of stealth, surprise, and deception.
 Caesar further makes a point of Crassus's attention to logistics and supply lines, which may have been a deficiency on the Armorican mission.
 Ultimately, Crassus was able to out-general experienced men who had trained in Roman military tactics with the gifted rebel Quintus Sertorius on the Spanish front of the civil wars in the late 80s and 70s BC.

 Political career

 Publius Crassus returned to Rome in the fall of 56 BC, or as late as January 55 BC.
 He brought with him a thousand troops from Gaul, the presence of which had a noticeable effect on the consular elections for the coming year.
 Street violence was increasingly an instrument of political pressure, culminating three years later in the public murder of the popularist aristocrat Publius Clodius Pulcher.
-Pompeius Magnus and Marcus Crassus were eventually elected to their second joint consulship for the year of 55.
+Pompeius Magnus and Marcus Crassus were eventually elected to their second joint consulship for the year of 55 BC.
 Several steps were taken during this time to advance Publius's career.